-This page highlights some advice and sources.
-Please look again at our menu to find information on writing in the disciplines: Humanities, Social Sciences, Math, Science and Business.
+This page highlights some advice and resources.
+Please look again at the Writing Resources drop down menu to find information on writing in the disciplines: Humanities, Social Sciences, Math, Science and Business.
 There are also pages on essay writing, report writing and cover letter/resume writing.

 A little Advice with Big Effects: Check the following